Business Plan Metro

 • How widespread are they - geographically?

-• What are their staffing level?
+• What is their staffing level?

 • What services do they offer?